ramenengine/RamenEngine/README.md

-# Really Accessible Multimedia ENgine
+# RAMEN - the Really Accessible Multimedia ENgine

-RAMEN is a 2D game engine in ANS Forth.
-It is based on the [AllegroForthKit](https://github.com/RogerLevy/AllegroForthKit) cross-platform standard Forth framework.
+RAMEN is a game engine written in standard Forth, based on the [AllegroForthKit](https://github.com/RogerLevy/AllegroForthKit) framework.

+With RAMEN you can create 2D, hardware-accelerated games on desktop OS's supported by standard Forth systems - Windows, Linux, Mac.
+(You could in theory also create create 3D games using Allegro's capabilities but there is no support in RAMEN itself.)

+RAMEN is originally being developed on SwiftForth for Windows and Linux.

 RAMEN is a "breakaway engine."
-It has the traits of a game engine but it's also a framework; it has a standard configuration, but most of its parts are optional.
-Like a Mr. Potatohead.
+It functions as a game engine but it's also a framework - it has a standard configuration, but most of its parts are optional, like a Mr. Potatohead.
 I've strived to make the parts easy-to-understand and sufficiently decoupled.

-I recommend having a one-project-per-instance workflow.
-Clone it for each project rather than housing multiple projects under a single installation so you won't have to deal with conflicts as much, and you can make deep modifications in your own branch.

 ## Features